icgrp/bert/docs/tutorials/huffman/huffman.md

 ![Starting a Run](../../images/RunDebug.png)

 Alternatively, you can run the debugger using the debug icon just to the left of the run button (this icon looks like a bug).
 This will run the debugger.
 The debugger will start up with a breakpoint at main.
 To resume execution, select Core 0 and press the `resume` button, which is shaped like a play button (rectangle followed by green arrow, two icons over from the run button).

+*TODO: BEN - I can't get it work the same way twice in terms of setting up Run vs. Debug configurations.
+Obviously I am not doing it the same way every time.
+But we do need to get reliable instructions on how to get a non-debug run configuration created a run and then a debug configuration created and run.*

 Before or during the launch of the program, open the serial port to the board so we can observe the program output.
 Clicking the green plus sign in the "SDK Terminal" window accomplishes this.
 On Windows it wll be a COM port, on Linux it will be /dev/ttyUSB1.